dariusmehri/Performance-Analytics-Predicting-Long-Duration-New-Building-Job-Filings/README.md

 Independent variables include DOB estimated fee, floor area, floor area ratio (FAR), number of dwellings, work types, community board, building height, occupancy classification, structural system description, zoning classification and lot detail.

+## Model
+Gradient Boosted Decision Trees

+Tree algorithms are “learning” algorithms that comprise a series of logical decisions, similar to a flow chart, to determine which independent variables best predict the outcome variable.

+Interpretive model: the algorithm can output the independent variables most correlated with a high number of plan exams.

+The independent variables that are highly correlated with the outcome variables are ranked from high to low according to their predictive power